Oslo Airport, Gardermoen: Construction

 The main road corridor northwards from Oslo to Gardermoen is European Route E6.
-The E6 was upgraded to six lanes north to Hvam, and to four lanes north to Gardermoen.
-The E6 runs about 6 km east of the airport, so 6 km of Norwegian National Road 35 was upgraded to four-lane motorway to connect the E6 to the airport.
+The E6 was widened to six lanes north to Hvam, and to four lanes north to Gardermoen.
+The E6 runs about 6 km east of the airport, so 6 km of Norwegian National Road 35 was widened to a four-lane motorway to connect the E6 to the airport.
 This connection cost NOK 1 billion.
-After the opening of the airport, National Road 35 was upgraded west of the airport as a two-lane toll road.
-Also Norwegian National Road 120 and Norwegian National Road 174 were upgraded.
+After the opening of the airport, National Road 35 was reconstructed west of the airport as a two-lane toll road.
+Also Norwegian National Road 120 and Norwegian National Road 174 were reconstructed.